ZetaVII/Task-Manager-App/Specification.md

  *  All system message prompts have a response time within 1 second after its trigger.
  *  The "Save changes" button is represented by a colorful and clearly visible box.
 ### Glossary
-* User=has registered username and password
+* user = has registered username and password
-* Task=item user entered on to do list
+* task = item user entered on to do list

 ## **Use Case 10 Name:** View completed tasks
 ### Summary
 User who is logged in can view all complete tasks.

 ### Actors
-1. User
+1. The user

 ### Preconditions
 * User is signed in.
 * User has completed tasks.

 ### Triggers
 User clicks “view completed tasks” button.

 ### Primary Sequence
 1. User clicks “view completed tasks” button.
 2. Check if task is incomplete.
 3. App shows “completed tasks”.

 ### Primary Postconditions
 * Completed tasks are shown.

 ### Alternate Sequences
 1. User clicks “view completed tasks” button.
 2. If no completed tasks, then app shows error “no completed tasks”.

 ### Alternate Postconditions
 * App shows “no completed tasks”.

 ### Non-functional Requirements
  *  System prompt messages are presented with a font size between 20 and 24.
  *  All system message prompts have a response time within 1 second after its trigger.
  *  The "Save changes" button is represented by a colorful and clearly visible box.

 ### Glossary
-* User=has registered username and password
+* user = has registered username and password
-* Task=item user entered on to do list
+* task = item user entered on to do list

 ## **Use Case 11 Name:** View incomplete tasks

 ### Summary
-User who is logged in can view all incomplete tasks
+User who is logged in can view all incomplete tasks.

 ### Actors
-1. User
+1. The user

 ### Preconditions
 * User is signed in.